garagehive/garagehive.github.io/docs/garagehive-tyre-manufacturer-price-groups.md

 [Go back to top](#top)

 ### Linking the Item Price Group to the Manufacturer
-To link the Item Price Groups in with the manufacturer in the system:
+To link the Item Price Groups with the manufacturer in the system:
 1. In the top right corner, choose the ![](media/search_icon.png) icon, enter **Manufacturers**, and select the related link.

    ![](media/garagehive-item-price-group-manufacturer1.png)

-2. Scroll to the manufacturer to which you want to ad a price group, and select the price group code in the **Item Price Group Code** column.
+2. Scroll to the manufacturer to which you want to add a price group, and select the price group code in the **Item Price Group Code** column.
 If the column is hidden, you can make it visible by using [personalization](garagehive-personalising-garage-hive.html#adding-fields-to-pages){:target="_blank"}.

    ![](media/garagehive-item-price-group-manufacturer2.png)